ahmedHanie93/Personal-projects/MorganStanely/test2.md

 3. **Prototype migration API** with error handling scenarios
 4. **Establish compliance review** for data residency requirements
 5. **Create test matrix** for social account merging scenarios

-Would you like me to focus on any specific section for deeper technical elaboration?